Building on the River

 Iztchel and Hannah, our boatbuilding instructor, tailored the program to best meet the curriculum needs of the students.
 It is the first program in which Urban Boatbuilders has used the math-intensive Build To Teach model; which is part of a national program that uses small boat construction to help make sense of math for kids of all ages and levels.
 Building a boat with these girls gave them an opportunity to use new algebra skills in real-life; in addition to an increased sense of confidence, after successfully problem solving, making decisions and using their hands to create something as a team.
 After eight weeks, the students and I [Hannah] started to grasp the notion that in real life we actually DO use algebra (all the time).

 Dave Kapplehoff, an Urban Boatbuilders champion and teacher at Pines School, wanted Urban Boatbuilders to build a boat with his students.
 Unfortunately, he just couldn't find funding in the budget.
 Did that mean that his students wouldn't be able to participate?
 Nope.
-Dave and Urban Boatbuilders worked together in approaching the Pentair Foundation who generously agreed to partially fund the project, making it possible for 30 students at Pines School to begin building a West Greenland Kayak earlier this month.
+Dave and Urban Boatbuilders worked together in approaching the Pentair Foundation who generously agreed to partially fund the project, making it possible for 30 students at Pines School to begin building a West Greenland Kayak.

-Phil has been impressed with the attentiveness, respectfulness, receptiveness and enthusiasm of the youth at Pines School.
-Everyone involved is excited for the day when the students will launch their boat and put their work to the ultimate test on the water.
+Phil was impressed with the attentiveness, respectfulness, receptiveness and enthusiasm of the youth at Pines School.